Frequently Asked Questions

 The Board can change OHIPís decision if it is satisfied that OHIP made a mistake in interpreting the Health Insurance Act in your case.
 The Board cannot change or ignore the Act and it cannot take into account compassionate reasons or any other reasons that are not in the Act.

-If you decide to appeal, you must write a letter informing both OHIP and the Health Services Appeal and Review Board that you wish to appeal.
-You must do this within 15 days of receiving OHIPís decision.
-You should include in your letter information about why you believe OHIPís decision was wrong, and include a copy of OHIPís decision.
+If you decide to appeal, you must write to the Health Services Appeal and Review Board that you wish to appeal.
+You must do this within 30 days of receiving OHIPís decision.
+You should include in your correspondence information about why you believe OHIPís decision was wrong, and include a copy of OHIPís decision.

 OHIPís address is: